AbdulRahimanKS/FlightRoutesSystem/README.md

 # Flight Routes System

 This is a **Flight Routes System** built using **Python 3.12** and  **Django** .
-It implements a binary tree data structure to manage airport connections, allowing efficient route management, path finding.
-The system supports operations like finding the Nth node, longest route by duration, and shortest path between airports.
+It implements a directed graph structure with positional routing to manage airport connections, allowing efficient route management and pathfinding.
+Each airport can connect to other airports via left or right positioned routes, enabling structured navigation through the flight network.

 ---

 ## Features

-* **Binary Tree Structure** : Airports organized as nodes with left/right child relationships
+* **Positional Route Structure** : Airports organized with left/right route positioning for directional navigation
 * **Route Management** : Create and manage flight routes with duration tracking
 * **Nth Node Search** : Find the Nth left or right node from any starting airport
 * **Longest Route Detection** : Identify routes with maximum flight duration
-* **Shortest Path Algorithm** : BFS-based pathfinding between any two airports
+* **Shortest Path Algorithm** : BFS-based pathfinding to find the shortest path (by total duration) between any two airports

 ---